NZ Rugby headquarters in lockdown, worker getting coronavirus test

 It's understood the person is being tested for Covid-19.

-No one is allowed in the building and employees have been told to work from home.
+No one is allowed in the office and employees have been told to work from home.
+But other businesses and groups are continuing to work in the building and are unaffected by the news.

 NZ Rugby spokeswoman Tracey Kai said the organisation made the call late last night after being notified by staff about the person with symptoms.